shashwat-dixit/jamin/README.md

 # Jamin AI | Ask Me Anything

 Jamin AI is a LLM Aggregator constructed using Node.js and Express for the backend, and React (with Vite) for the frontend.
-This project integrates multiple Large Language Models (LLMs) including GPT, Cohere AI and Claude to facilitate users in processing and querying their own text files, youtube videos or question answering.
+This project integrates multiple Large Language Models (LLMs) to facilitate users in processing and querying their own text files, youtube videos or question answering.

 ![alt text](img/jaminFrontPage.png)

 ## Features

-- Integration with multiple LLMs: OpenAI, Cohere and Claude AI models.
+- Integration with multiple LLMs: OpenAI, Cohere and Anthropic AI models.
 - PDF Intelligence: Extract insights from PDFs with AI-powered Q&A.
 - Video Analysis: Get intelligent summarization of Youtube Video.
 - Research Assistant: Extract key insights form papers and journals.